"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 Jason Calacanis is an Enneagram Type 3

-This creates some of the most dynamic, charismatic, and productive people in any industry.
+This pattern creates some of the most dynamic, charismatic, and productive people in any industry.
 It also creates workaholics who struggle to separate their identity from their resume.

 Jason checks every box.
-His hustle isn't just strategic—it's existential.
+His hustle isn't just strategic.
+It's existential.

 Jason Calacanis's Upbringing